 MCS coursework integrates theory and practice through media production workshops, classroom seminars, and community-based projects.
-The curriculum enables students to hone their skills as media critics and practitioners by drawing connections across diverse social, cultural, and scientific areas of inquiry and professional sectors.
+The curriculum enables students to hone their skills as critics and practitioners of media and communication by drawing connections across diverse social, cultural, and scientific areas of inquiry and professional sectors.

 MCS Major Requirements

 There are no formal prerequisites for Media & Communication Studies beyond the requirements for admission into the School of Interdisciplinary Arts & Sciences.
 Useful preparation for this option includes formal and informal training in new media production.
 Students will need strong skills in critical and creative thinking, communications, and collaboration.

 MCS Communication Practice & Media Production Courses (10 credits)

 MCS Tier One, Tier Two OR Communication Practice & Media Production Courses (10 credits)

 Additional IAS Coursework (20 credits)